-He still needed to help John write a press release to work on with John for Matt’s statement to the media, updating them on restrictions that had been placed in his district to try to reduce the spread of the virus.
+He still had a press release to work on with John for Matt’s statement to the media, updating them on restrictions that had been placed in his district to try to reduce the spread of the virus.
 Honestly, he wasn’t even sure why so many restrictions were being placed but that wasn’t his job.
 His job was to make his older brother Matt look good and that’s what he was going to do.

 He reached John’s voicemail.

 “John, hey, it’s Liam.
 Give me a call when you get this.
-Let me know what the latest is.
+Let me know the latest.
 I’ve started the release and need to fill in the details.
 You’ve got my number.”

-“I have the virus, okay?!” he’d yelled, standing in the doorway.
+“I have the virus, okay?!” he’d yelled, tossing his arms out to his side.
 “I’m in quarantine for 14 days and the doctor said you’re stuck here with me because you’ve been exposed already.
 We have to put up with each other for two weeks, maybe longer, so maybe you can just get off my back for once and shut up.”

 “I don’t even have any symptoms,” he’d shouted at her back as she walked toward her bedroom.
 “You probably won’t get any either so don’t worry about it.
 But, hey, thanks for being concerned about me.”

-So far, the test had only been preliminary but there was no denying he’d been exposed to it.
+Even though the tests had been preliminary, there was no denying he’d been exposed to the virus.
 The ambassador from Italy had announced three days ago he’d tested positive.
-Liam had been at a meeting with him two weeks ago and had already been diagnosed.
-Liam had shaken his hand and even sat next to him at dinner.
-There was no chance he wasn’t going to develop it, symptoms or not.
-That meant he hadn’t lied to Maddie when he’d told her he had it.
+Liam had been at a meeting with the ambassador the previous week.
+They had shaken hands and even sat next to each other at dinner.
+Symptoms or not, he knew there was little chance he wouldn’t develop it.
+That meant he hadn’t lied to Maddie.
+Not really.

 He’d cursed under his breath all the way home, wearing a mask on the subway, everyone around him scowling at him like he’d released a biological weapon in their midst.

-He spun his phone around on the top of his desk and then shoved it away from him and slapped the desk in frustration.
+He spun his phone around on top of the desk and then shoved it away from him and slapped the desk in frustration.
 He couldn’t just sit around waiting to get sick.
-He had to do something to occupy his mind until John called him back.
-Or Matt.
-He hadn’t heard from his brother since the night before.
-He was sure Matt was busy with meetings and phone calls and would call him later.
+He had to do something to occupy his mind until John or Matt called him back.
+The only communication he’d had from his brother in two days had been a quick text: Press is blowing up.
+Going into quarantine at home.
+Be in touch.

 He pushed himself to a standing position with a groan, heading into the spare room.
-Boxes cluttered the floor and he started opening them, tossing papers into a trash bag he’d grabbed from the kitchen the day before.
+Boxes cluttered the floor and he started opening them, tossing papers into a trash bag he’d started filling the week before.
 Old speeches, stained copies of his resumes, press releases from his brother’s campaign.
 He tossed them all.
 They weren’t needed anymore.

 The last box in the stack by the window was covered in a layer of dust and he blew it off as he picked it up, coughing and shaking his head.
-What had he been thinking blowing the dust all over?
-Like he needed dust in his lungs if he had a virus growing in there too.
+What had he been thinking?
+Blowing the dust all over?
+Like he needed dust in his lungs if he had a virus growing in there.
 He flipped the lid off the box and looked inside.
 Old bills, bank statements from six years ago, birthday cards from his family, and a stack of envelopes tied together with twine.
 He tossed the statements and bills in the trash bag and flipped through the birthday cards.
 He ended up tossing them too.
 He appreciated them but he couldn’t keep everything.
-It was getting ridiculous.

-He held the letters, his eyebrow furrowed.
+He frowned at the letters.
 What were these and why were they hidden in this box?
 He worked the twine loose and one fell off the top to the floor.
 He reached down and picked it up, looking for a name on the front.
 Finding none he slid out the letter he found inside.